cropgeeks/flapjack/docs/pedver_f1s_known_parents_tut.rst

 Selecting within results
 ------------------------

 Click ``Select->Auto select`` to open the ``Auto Select Lines`` dialog.
 Fill the dialog in as with the ``Filter`` dialog, with values for ``% Het Deviation from Expected F1`` of ``Less than`` ``10``.
 Click ``Select`` to apply the selection criteria to the data in the results table.
 You may see a dialog informing you that Flapjack has switched to line mode.
 Click Ok to dismiss this.
 Then view the results of your selection in both the results and genotype views.
-You should note that there are now only 15 lines selected.
 Deselected lines are de-emphasised in the genotype view in Flapjack by ligthening their colour.

  |012-pv-auto-select-lines|